For most sim racing enthusiasts, the ultimate ambition is to pursue a long-term profession out of their home simulator arrangement.

 So the next way for you to earn money as a sim racer is by getting sponsorhip or affiliate deals.

-In other words, you need to find companies or brands that are willing to help you out with some money in exchange for some advertisement.
+In other words, you need to remember and look for companies or these kinds of a brand that are willing to help and pay you some money but only under the conditions that you provide them some advertising.

-This is a long-term strategy and it will require some time and effort, but if done correctly, you can make a lot of money from it.
+This is a long-term strategy in nature and it will take time and efforts, but if done well, it can actually result in a lot of income.

 Streaming subscriptions on Twitch

-Next comes one of the most fun and scalable ways for you to make money from sim racing.
+Next is one of the most pleasant and most scalable possibilities of earning money from sim racing for you.

-This one relates to selling Twitch subscriptions where your viewers will pay you anywhere from $4.99 to $9.99 or even $24.99 a month per subscriber!
+This one relates to selling Twitch subscriptions which will cost your subscribers from $4.99 to $9.99 or even $24.99 a month per subscriber!

 In-streaming Donations (i.e. Patreon)

-Essentially, it works by allowing viewers to donate a small amount of money per video or stream.
+Basically, it works on the principle whereby viewers and advertisers contribute a small amount of money per a video or stream.

 How Old Do You Have To Be To Be A Professional Sim Racer?